 TB is treated with antibiotics

-To get cured, it is important to follow instructions carefully.
+It is important to follow given instructions carefully in order to be cured.
 Medication should be taken regularly.
-If people with TB disease stop taking medicines too soon, they can become ill again.
-If they do not take all medicines correctly, the TB bacteria can become resistant to those drugs.
-Then, the disease is harder to treat.
+If a person with TB disease stops taking medications too early, they can become ill again.
+If all medications are not taken correctly, the TB bacteria can become resistant to those drugs.
+As a result the disease will be more difficult to treat.

-If the patient has drug-resistant TB, he/she is treated with a combination of five or six drugs.
-Treatment lasts usually for two years.
+If the patient has drug-resistant TB, treatment begins with a combination of at least five or six drugs.
+Treatment of drug-resistant TB usually lasts for two years.

-If the patient is infectious, he/she is treated in a special airborne infection isolation room in the hospital.
+If a person is infectious, they are treated in a special airborne infection isolation room in the hospital.
 Isolation prevents the spread of TB to other patients and staff in the hospital.
-For this reason the patient is in a single room and the movement of the patient in the facility is restricted.
-Read more about isolation.
+For this reason the patient is alone in the room and movement in the facility is restricted.
+Read more about isolation here.